-The following are not permitted on school property at any time: alcohol, cannabis, tobacco, illegal drugs, vapes, sunflower seeds, energy drinks, vapour/e-cigarettes, lighters, matches, laser pointers, air horns.
+The following are not permitted on school property at any time: alcohol, cannabis, tobacco, illegal drugs, sunflower seeds, energy drinks, vapour/e-cigarettes, lighters, matches, laser pointers, air horns.
 Consequences for having or being under the influence of any of these items on school property can involve severe consequences including suspension and/or expulsion and can include the involvement of the RCMP.

-Cell phone/Air pods use
+Cell phone use

-No cell phone devices, or airpods are permitted in the classroom without the consent of teachers.
+No cell phone devices, smart watches and airpods are permitted in the classroom without the consent of teachers.
 Student devices should be kept in lockers unless otherwise instructed by the teacher.
+Students may also keep phones in the spaces provided in classrooms if desired.